Anglepoint-Engineering/canopy/README.md

 ## How?

-Brolly captures coverage statistics of inter-app communication within an umbrella app.
+canopy captures coverage statistics of inter-app communication within an umbrella app.
 This enables comprehensive integration tests that reduce unnecessary mocking, which is often tightly coupled to specific library implementations.

 ## What?

-Brolly compiles and executes all umbrella app code in the same :cover context using brolly.cover.
+canopy compiles and executes all umbrella app code in the same :cover context using canopy.cover.
-Results can be exported with a simple preview using brolly.inspect, to a browser with brolly.html, or to an IDE with brolly.lcov.
+Results can be exported with a simple preview using canopy.inspect, to a browser with canopy.html, or to an IDE with canopy.lcov.